traefik/plugindemo/readme.md

 Their instantiation and behavior are driven by the dynamic configuration.

 Plugin dependencies must be [vendored](https://golang.org/ref/mod#tmp_25) for each plugin.
-Vendored packages should be included in the plugin's GitHub repository. ("go modules" are not supported.)
+Vendored packages should be included in the plugin's GitHub repository. ([Go modules](https://blog.golang.org/using-go-modules) are not supported.)

 ### Configuration